 There are two (2) groups of individuals who, although they have significant responsibilities for student and campus activities, are not considered CSAs under the Clery Act.
 They are pastoral counselors and professional counselors.
 A pastoral counselor is defined as a person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.
 A professional counselor is defined as a person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of their license or certification.
 This definition applies to professional counselors who are employees of Temple as well as counselors who are not employees of Temple but are under contract to provide counseling at the institution.

-Dean of Students Stephanie Ives listens as a parent offers feedback.
+Dean of Students Stephanie Ives promotes community safety as she interacts with a parent.